Akibby/LPIC-2/System Startup.md

     The `default.target` is a symlink that is used during boot Targets can be modified or read with `systemctl-set` or `systemctl-get`
         Example: `sudo systemctl set-default multi-user.target` to change `default.target` to boot to a command line instead of GUI
+Services can be configured to start at boot or just started to run
+    `sudo systemctl start apache2` will make apache run right away `sudo systemctl enable apache2` will make apache run on startup `sudo systemctl enable --now apache2` will enable it and start it right away Services can be customized
+    `/lib/systemd/system/apache2.service` could be modified to wait on another service before starting with the `After` key or modify its start command with `ExecStart` or many other changes can be made
+    This file will need to be placed in `/etc/systemd/system`

+---
+# Managing SysV init